 In other words, betting that the price will keep on going up.
 You are also betting that you will know when to sell your gold to lock in your gains and move on to the next boom asset.

-I don't claim to know where the market will go next so I won't give any trading tips (and even if I did they would be out of date before you read this).
-But if you are interested in short or medium term trading and trying to beat the market then trading gold is something to consider.
+I don't claim to know where the market will go next, so I won't give any trading tips (and even if I did, they would be out of date before you read this).
+But if you are interested in short or medium-term trading and trying to beat the market, then trading gold is something to consider.
 Do your research first and make sure you are trading with money you can afford to lose.

-2. Insurance Against Inflation
+2. Insurance Against Inflation or a Market Crash

 We can all see the effect of inflation—where the same money doesn't go as far as it used to—in our lives.
-If you find an old supermarket receipt down the back of the sofa you will be shocked at how much less it used to cost you to do your weekly shop.
+If you find an old supermarket receipt down the back of the sofa, you will be shocked at how much less it used to cost you to do your weekly shop.

 Many people see gold as a protection against inflation.
 But how does that work?

 Because governments can't create gold, there is no way that they can reduce its value directly like they can with their own currencies.
-Also, in the past, the amount of gold in the world has roughly increased with economic growth so it has gone up in line with inflation (on average) and so kept what economists call it's "real value" pretty well.
+Also, in the past, the amount of gold in the world has roughly increased with economic growth, so it has gone up in line with inflation (on average) and so kept what economists call its "real value" pretty well.

-I can see the argument that gold can be insurance against very high inflation, and if you have a large protfolio you should consider having a holding in gold.
+I can see the argument that gold can be insurance against very high inflation, and if you have a large portfolio, you should consider having a holding in gold.
 But there are a few reasons I don't personally think gold is suitable for everyone.

 Reasons Not to Invest in Gold